ucsb-cs184-f24/team07-LayItOut/README.md

 **Home Page:** After logging into our app, you will be directed to our app.
 Here you can 'Create a Room', 'View Previous Rooms', or 'Logout'.

-**Create Room:** Once you click on 'Create a Room', you will have the option to choose your desired room dimension ('Square', 'Default Rectangle', 'Long Rectangle').
+**Create Room:** Once you click on 'Create a Room', you will have the option to choose your desired room dimension ('Square', 'Default Rectangle', 'Custom Room').
 Each room layout has a sidebar menu where you can drag and drop furniture pieces.
 After arranging the room to your desire, click on the camera icon on the bottom right corner to take a screenshot.

 **View Previous Rooms:** Once you click on 'View Previous Rooms', you can view your saved projects.

 **Logout:** Once you click on 'Logout', you will be logged out of your account and redirected to the Home Page.

+For a more detailed manual: [Click Here](https://github.com/ucsb-cs184-f24/team07-LayItOut/blob/main/docs/MANUAL.md)